German Tenses: A Strangely Familiar World for English Speakers

 And consider yourself doubly lucky, because the future perfect tense is simply a combination of verb forms we’ve seen before.

 To construct it, you’ll use the helping verb werden (to become) just like in the future simple.
-Then, tack on a conjugation of the compound past using either haben or sein.
+Then, tack on a conjugation of the past participle using either haben or sein.
 Put it all together and you’ll get an example like this:

-And remember, if you speak English, you’re already well on you’re way to mastering German tenses.
+Remember, if you speak English, you’re already well on you’re way to mastering German tenses.
 All it takes is a little practice.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn German with real-world videos.